AlexTheGeek/Notification-Discord/README.md

 # Requirements:
 - Discord.py : fint the documentation [here](https://discordpy.readthedocs.io/en/latest/index.html).
 Installation commmand: ```python3 -m pip install -U discord.py```
 - phue : find the [Github project](https://github.com/studioimaginaire/phue).
 Installation command:  ```sudo pip install phue```
+- you need to create a webhook on a channel of your Discord Server.
+When you are going to generate a new webhook your are going to have a url to call the webhook ressembling https://discordapp.com/api/webhooks/999999999999999999/XXXXXXXXXXXXXXXXXXXX.
+The part of 9 referes to the variable WEBHOOK_ID and the part of X referes to the variable WEBHOOK_TOKEN.

 # Fonctions
 ## Check_user: